Perfect Tart Crust Recipe

 Fall is in full swing now, my friend!
 Soon we will be knee-deep in pies and tarts!

-I figured, why not get ahead of it, and post one of the most useful recipes in any good baker’s arsenal: Tart Crust!
-I’ve been using this recipe for years, and it’s even a component of many of the recipes you’ll find on this website.
+I’ve been using this recipe for years, and it’s a component of many tart recipes on this website.
 Check out this Salted Honey Nut Tart, these Lemon Cheesecake Tarts, and this Rhubarb Tart, and you’ll see what I mean!

 Tarts are fun to make, mainly because they’re so versatile.
 You can fill a tart crust in so many delicious ways!